 5. EPDP Processes and Outcomes

 Section 9 of the PDP Manual (Outcomes and Processes) shall apply fully to an EPDP, with the exception that in relation to the soliciting of statements from GNSO Stakeholder Groups and Constituencies in the early stage of an EPDP, the GNSO Council may, either of its own accord or at the request of the EPDP Team, direct that the time period for such statements be less than the 35 days recommended by the PDP Manual.
-In no event, however, shall such time period be less than [21] days.
+In no event, however, shall such time period be less than 21days.

 6. Termination or Suspension of an EPDP Prior to Final Recommendation(s) Report